Price cut pressure mounts on UK energy firms as market costs plunge

 In March, Ofgem called on Britain’s Competition and Markets Authority to investigate the industry after finding competition in the market was not working as well as it might, a probe that could lead to a break-up of the big six.

-None of Britain's big six suppliers - SSE, EDF Energy, Scottish Power, E.ON, RWE npower and Centrica's British Gas - has passed on any recent savings from lower wholesale prices to customers.
+None of Britain's big six suppliers - SSE (SSE.L), EDF Energy (EDF.PA), Scottish Power (IBE.MC), E.ON (EONGn.DE), RWE npower (RWEG.DE) and Centrica's British Gas (CNA.L) - has passed on any recent savings from lower wholesale prices to customers.

 In response to questions, the firms declined to confirm whether they would cut tariffs or why they had not already, saying only that they were constantly monitoring the market.